Alika Keene

-Alika Isis Keene (born 15 January 1994) is a footballer who plays as a defender for Slavia Prague.
-Born in the United States, she is a Jamaica international.
+Alika Isis Keene (born 15 January 1994) is a footballer who plays as a defender.
+Born in the United States, she represents Jamaica internationally.

 Career

 Before the 2012 season, Keene joined the Harvard Crimson in the United States.
 Before the 2019 season, she signed for American top flight club Orlando Pride.
 Before the 2020 season, she signed for Gintra in Lithuania.
 In 2021, Keene participated in Lithuanian reality television show X Faktorius.